Parenting coordinator: Limitations

 E. A PC shall refrain from making decisions that would change legal custody and physical custody from one parent to the other or substantially change the parenting plan.
 Such major decisions are more properly within the scope of judicial authority.
-PCs may need to make temporary changes in the parenting plan if a parent is impaired in his or her functioning and incapable of fulfilling his or her court-ordered parenting functions until further information and assessment is obtained and the court has assumed decision-making responsibility.
+PCs may need to make temporary changes in the parenting plan if a parent is impaired in their functioning and incapable of fulfilling their court-ordered parenting functions until further information and assessment is obtained and the court has assumed decision-making responsibility.